lachugin-al/tramoya/README.md

 The project uses Docker Compose to orchestrate the following services:

 - **Frontend**: Runs on port 80, built with Vite and served by Nginx
+- **Gateway**: Backend API service running on port 3001
+- **Runner**: Backend worker service for test execution
-- **Backend**: Runs on port 3001 (mapped to internal port 3001)
+- **Redis**: Runs on port 6379, used for job queues and pub/sub
 - **Minio**: Runs on port 9000 for the API and 9001 for the web console
 - **CreateBuckets**: A service that initializes the required Minio bucket

 The frontend communicates with the backend through the `/api` proxy configured in Nginx.
+The gateway and runner services communicate through Redis job queues and pub/sub channels.

 ## Getting Started